Siamul/Siamul/README.md

 - 👋 Hi, I’m @Siamul
 - 👀 I’m interested in computer vision, deep learning and biometrics.
 - 🌱 I’m currently pursuing my PhD in CSE at the University of Notre Dame.
-- 💞️ I’m looking to collaborate on any computer vision or biometrics-related project.
 - 📫 How to reach me, Email: siamulkarim@gmail.com, skhan22@nd.edu

 <!---